 Who doesn’t love the smell of bread baking?

 It’s better than any smell a nose could possible… uh, smell.
-But don’t get me wrong I love the smell of so many other things whilst cooking.
-For example like onions in butter, chocolate chip cookies baking and of course, anything being grilled.
-However nothing and I mean nothing is better than when your house smells like Subway (eat fresh!).
+But don’t get me wrong I also love the aroma onions sautéing in butter, chocolate chip cookies baking and of course, sizzling bacon.
+However nothing, and I mean nothing, compares to the smell of bread in the oven.

 Looking for a more traditional bread?
 Click here for my no-knead French bread recipe.